2025 Shopify payment gateways.

 8. Klarna

 Klarna is another payment gateway with a ‘buy now, pay later’ model, which helps businesses of all sizes attract, convert, and retain customers with flexible payment options.
 Like Shop Pay Installments, merchants get payment for the customers’ orders immediately, so there’s no risk even if the customer defaults.
-You pay 2.49% plus £0.20 per transaction (varies for international payments) in terms of pricing.
+In terms of pricing in 2025, merchants pay 4.99% plus £0.20 per transaction to pay over time or 2.9% plus £0.20 per transaction to pay later varies for international payments).

 It enables merchants to offer customers four main product options:

 While choosing a Shopify payment gateway may seem daunting to start with, we hope the above information has boosted your knowledge and confidence!
 You’re bound to be more thorough in analysing each option by answering our quick questions before starting your research.
 And remember, if you have any further questions, you can get in touch with us.
-With hundreds of eCommerce builds to our name, we’re well qualified to offer advice!
+With hundreds of ecommerce growth journeys supported, we’re well-placed to advise on how payment gateways can fit into your wider strategy.